zeusmedina/cs-maps-tree-map-lab-codeU/README.md

 	}
 ```

-The parameter `node` is the `Node` where we should start looking, which is initially the root of the tree.  `target` is the key we're looking for.
+The parameter `target` is the key we're looking for.
 If `target` is `null`, `findNode` throws an exception.
 Some implementations of `Map` can handle `null` as a key, but in a binary search tree, we need to be able to compare keys, so dealing with `null` is problematic.
 To keep things simple, we decided that our implementation should not allow `null` as a key.

 The next lines show how we can compare `target` to a key in the tree.
 From the signature of `get` and `containsKey`, the compiler considers `target` to be an `Object`.
 But we need to be able to compare keys, so we typecast `target` to `Comparable<? super K>`, which means that it is comparable to an instance of type `K`, or any superclass of `K`.
 If you are not familiar with this use of "type wildcards", [you can read more here](http://docs.oracle.com/javase/tutorial/extra/generics/morefun.html).